Caller890/STM32H747IGT6-Custom-Development-Board/README.md

 # 🧠 Instructions

-# \- I do not recommend adjusting any of the source code outside of following files
+# \- I do not recommend adjusting any of the source code outside of the following files

 * # M7 Configuration.h
 * # M7 Configuration.c